amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Walkabout
 _________

 The ''walkabout'' element defines the file naming scheme and frequency for writing out the walkabout files.
 As mentioned above, the user does not influence what is written to the walkabout files only the writing frequency and naming scheme.
-Thus, the ''walkabout'' element requires the subelements ``base_filename``, ``num_digits``, and ``cycle_macro``.
+Thus, the ''walkabout'' element requires the subelements ``base_filename``, ``num_digits``, and ``cycle_macros``.

 The *base_filename* element contain the text component of the how the walkabout files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the walkabout files.
 The *num_digits* elements indicates how many digits to use for the index.
-Final the *cycle_macro* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the walkabout files.
+Finally, the *cycle_macros* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the walkabout files.

 Example: